 How Reverse Osmosis Water Filtration Works

-Say we have a cup.
-Inside the cup, we have a thin piece of waterproof clothing dividing it into two equal sections.
-We’re going to call this our “semipermeable membrane.”
-We fill one half of the cup with saltwater and the other half with the same amount of fresh water.
+Pretend you’re looking in a cup.
+Inside, there is a thin piece of waterproof clothing for dividing the cup into two separate, yet equal sections.
+Call this the semipermeable membrane.
+Now, imagine filling one half of the cup with salt water and the other half with fresh water.

 What Is Reverse Osmosis Filtration?

-This leaves you with two solutions of water.
-One that is highly concentrated with contaminants that will wash away down the drain and another solution of uncontaminated water that’s ready for consumption.
+This leaves you with two solutions of water: one that is filled with contaminants that will wash away down the drain, the other is clean water that’s ready for consumption.

-The key to effective reverse osmosis filtration is the semipermeable membrane.
-The semipermeable membrane removes inorganic solids such as salts from water as well as lead and other harmful chemicals.
+The key to effective reverse osmosis filtration is the semipermeable membrane, which removes inorganic solids such as salts from water, in addition to lead and other harmful chemicals.